leandrowferreira/challenge-full-stack-web-laravel/devops/README.md

 The backend was developed in `Laravel` and `PHP`.
 So, to work well, it needs a web server.
 This document describes how to start from fresh Ubuntu Focal Fossa (20.04) installation to get a funcional web server to application.

 This document is tested in an EC2 AWS instance, using built in `ubuntu` user.
-If you use this instructions in another environment, maybe you need to make some changes.
+If you plan to use this instructions in another environment, maybe you need to make some changes.

-*Important notice!* This instructions may heve security issues, in special case of MYSql.
-Remember that these informations are for staging environment only and not applicable to final production environment.
+**Important notice!** This instructions may contains security issues, in special case of MySQL.
+Remember that these informations are for **staging environment** only and not applicable to final production environment.

 ## Table of Contents